EXERCISE DURING PREGNANCY

 • Decreasing loads on the spine

-• Increasing joint stabilization
+• Increasing joint stabilisation

 • Contributes to better segmental control and motion